markjprice/cs13net9/docs/errata/errata.md

 I should have written, "When an HTTP request is received by the service, it will use the mapped routes to call the appropriate endpoint lambda statement handler, get the registered dependency service(s) and use them, and then at the end of the scope, release those resources, including the repository and its data context."

+# Page 760 - Making GET requests using HTTP/REST tools

+> Thanks to `Quest o()xx[{:::::::::::::::>` for raising this issue on September 22, 2025 in the Discord channel for this book.

+In Step 7, I wrote "click the **Raw** tab" but it would be better to say "click the **Formatted** tab" even though both show the JSON.

 # Page 763 - Understanding the OpenAPI Specification

 > Thanks to [Donald Maisey](https://github.com/donaldmaisey) for raising [this issue on May 22, 2025](https://github.com/markjprice/cs13net9/issues/56).